HarunMbaabu/Data-Science-For-EveryOne/README.md

 - Familiarize yourself with fundamental, that is statistical, mathematical, and programming concepts.
 - Learn the basics of Python and SQL for data manipulation, wrangling, and analysis Introduction to SQLand Python for data science.
 - Understand the fundamentals of data science,  statistics, probability, linear algebra, calculus, Python and SQL  programming langages.
+- Introduce specific data visualization tools like Matplotlib and Seaborn.
+Provide hands-on exercises or tutorials for students to create visualizations using these tools.

  >> **Tools you will learn on week 1:** Python, SQL, pandas, numpy, matplotlib, seaborn and statistics module whic was introduced in Python 3.4